Skip Navigation

 Core Faculty

-Joseph M. Pierce, Director
+Joseph M. Pierce, Founding Director

 Joseph PierceJoseph M. Pierce is Associate Professor in the Department of Hispanic Languages and Literature and the Inaugural Director of the Native American and Indigenous Studies Initiative.
 He is the author of Argentine Intimacies: Queer Kinship in an Age of Splendor, 1890-1910 (SUNY Press, 2019) and Speculative Relations: Indigenous Worlding and Repair (Duke UP, 2025), co-editor of Políticas del amor: Derechos sexuales y escrituras disidentes en el Cono Sur (Cuarto Propio, 2018) as well as the 2021 special issue of GLQ, “Queer/Cuir Américas: Translation, Decoloniality, and the Incommensurable.”
 His work has been published in Revista Hispánica ModernaCritical Ethnic StudiesLatin American Research Review, among other venues.
 Along with S.J.
 Norman (Wiradjuri), he is co-curator of the performance series Knowledge of Wounds.
 He is a citizen of the Cherokee Nation.